Selling in the money covered calls can be an excellent income generating strategy for stock investors trying to live off investment income.

 As you can see, all the profit from this covered call investment came from the sale of the option premium, as is often the case with in the money covered call strategies.

-Keep in mind this is income on one month’s profit from just one covered call position.
+Keep in mind this is income from one month’s profit from just one in the money covered call position.
 You can see why covered calls can be a great income generator for stock investors who are already exposed to stock market risk anyway.

 Annualized Covered Call Return